bostontrader/cakephp-auth-tdd/README.md

-# cakephp-login
-A template for getting started with CakePHP and the ability to authenticate and authorize.
+The purpose of this repository is to provide instructions to install from scratch, CakePHP, and to configure it to support authentication and authorization.